-Whether you are preparing to enter into the thermal paper business or you have a few years’ experience in importing thermal rolls from China, do you know how the thermal paper roll price is calculated?
-In this article, we will explain how to calculate the cost for each roll.
-First, though, you need to have a full understanding of the basic knowledge below:
+Whether you are preparing to enter into the thermal paper business or you have a few years of experience in importing thermal rolls from China, do you know how the thermal paper roll price is calculated?
+In this article, we will explain how to calculate the cost of each roll.
+First, though, you need to have a complete understanding of the basic knowledge below:

 Let’s look closer at these components that make up a thermal paper roll price.

 Paper cost is the major component of thermal roll price.
 From this article, we know thermal roll is produced from the jumbo paper roll, so the jumbo roll price directly affects the thermal roll price.
 The supply chain for thermal jumbo rolls is very long, and it changes nearly every month.
-It is affected by many factors such as paper pulp supply, governmental or environmental policy, supply of coating chemicals, etc. For example, since January of 2017, the jumbo roll price has increased over 20% because of a short supply of paper pulp.
+It is affected by many factors, such as paper pulp supply, governmental or environmental policy, the supply of coating chemicals, etc. For example, since January 2017, the jumbo roll price has increased by over 20% because of a short supply of paper pulp.
 Be careful not to offer a fixed price to your customer; instead, quote them an updated price every month.
-Currently, the jumbo roll price ranges from $1500/ton to $1800/ton.
+The jumbo roll price ranges from $1500/ton to $1800/ton.

 Paper cost = 0.080m x 60mts x 0.060kg/m2 x $1500/ton x 1/1000 = $0.430 per roll

-As you can see in the above picture, there are many different core types & sizes (length, color, smooth or honeycomb).
+There are many different core types & sizes (material, length, color, smooth, or honeycomb).
 Be sure you have a dependable core supplier so you can buy whatever type of core meets your customer’s needs.
 (If you also want to enter into the core manufacturing industry, that is not advisable in my opinion, because it is a totally different industry and requires more energy and cash flow.)

 Different core types and sizes have different prices, but most are around $0.018 per piece of core.

-To protect the thermal paper from being damaged by sunlight, heat, humidity and long distance transport, good packing is crucial for thermal paper rolls.
-The materials we usually use are: wrapping film, plastic bags, labels, cartons and pallets.
-From above pictures, we can see that there are many different packing types.
-Actually, in most cases customers would bring up their unique packing requirements, for example, some customizing on the cartons (print their Logo and other brand awareness items), so it’s extremely important to work with a dependable, long term packing material supplier.
+To protect the thermal paper from being damaged by sunlight, heat, humidity and long-distance transport, good packing is crucial for thermal paper rolls.
+The materials we usually use are wrapping film, plastic bags, labels, cartons, and pallets.
+From this link, we can see that there are many different packaging types.
+Actually, in most cases, customers would bring up their unique packing requirements, for example, some customizing on the cartons (print their Logo and other brand awareness items), so it’s extremely important to work with a dependable, long-term packing material supplier.

-For a carton of 50rolls 80mm x 80mm thermal paper, the carton size is 41cm x 41cm x 17cm.
-The carton cost is around $1.0/PCs plus the wrapping film, giving a total cost of around $1.10 per carton.
+For a carton of 50 rolls 80mm x 80mm thermal paper, the carton size is 41cm x 41cm x 17cm.
+The carton cost is around $1 per piece plus the wrapping film, giving a total cost of around $1.10 per carton.
 So that would be a $0.022 cost for each individual 80mm x 80mm thermal roll.

 In China, the labor cost for each 80mm x 80mm thermal paper roll is around $0.02 per roll.